kelwyres/Bactabolize/README.md

 # Bactabolize

-A high-throughput genome-scale metabolic model construction pipeline.
-Bactabolize allows you to provide an input genome (annotated or unannotated) and construct a strain-specific metabolic model using a reference model.
+A high-throughput genome-scale Bactabolize model construction pipeline.
+Bactabolize allows you to provide an input genome (annotated or unannotated) and construct a strain-specific Bactabolize model using a reference model.
 Growth experience such as Flux Balance Analysis (FBA) and single gene knockout analysis can then be performed on the models under a variety of growth conditions and mediums.

 ## Table of contents